BruceEckel/PolymorphismUnbound/presentation/slides.md

 # What can we do with the aggregate?

 * If there's no intersection of either syntax or semantics, does it make sense?
-* Yes: erasure in Java allows no behavior, only preserves exact return type
+* Yes: erasure on the JVM allows no behavior, only preserves exact return type

 ---